 All wine guides praise Andi and Christoph Schneider from the Nahe.

-There are quite a few winemakers in the Nahe region named Schneider.
-So pay close attention to grandfather Schneider's initials: KH.
-The German wine guides for 2023 are full of praise, if not lyrical: names like Eichelmann, Vinum, Falstaff, Stuart Pigott .
-Grandsons Andi and Christoph, however, are the very embodiment of modesty: Christoph cultivates the vineyards and Andi "dedicates himself" to making wine.
-Their style: kick-ass Riesling, primarily.
-And, by the way, also beautiful Spätburgunders.
+There are quite a few winemakers in the Nahe named Schneider.
+So pay close attention to the initials of grandfather Schneider: K.H.
+The German wine guides for 2023 are laudatory, if not lyrical: such as Eichelmann, Vinum, Falstaff, Stuart Pigott.
+Grandsons Andi and Christoph, however, are modesty personified; Christoph cultivates the vineyards and Andi 'takes care of' the winemaking.
+Their style: primarily kick-ass Riesling.
+And beautiful Spätburgunders too, by the way.

-KH Schneider is fortunate to have plots in two of the most famous Lagen in the Nahe:
+KH Schneider is fortunate to own plots in two of the most famous Lagen in the Nahe:

 - Felsenberg and